WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/q.md

 Don't use *quality* by itself as an adjective.
 Instead, use a modifier and hyphenate.
 For example, *high-quality, studio-quality*.

+## quick, quickly

+Avoid using. *Quick* or *quickly* is a relative term, and the same meaning of a sentence can be expressed without using these terms in most cases.

 ## quit

 Don't use to refer to the action of closing a program, window, or a connection.
 Instead use *close, stop*, or *end*.